paulavishek/TaskFlow/README.md

 ## 🤖 Gemini-Powered Features

-TaskFlow leverages Google's advanced Gemini 1.5 Flash model to make project management smarter, faster, and more efficient:
+TaskFlow leverages Google's advanced Gemini 2.5 Flash Lite model to make project management smarter, faster, and more efficient:

 ### 🧠 How Our Gemini AI Works